niftynei/droidtalks/gradle_plugin/gradle_plugin.md

 ## __Pluggin' it in for Build Success__

 ^ Hello.
-Good afternoon.
+Good morning Stockholm.
 This session we're talking about some strategies for organizing your Gradle build logic (and building plugins!).
 It turns out that that's a lot of ground to cover in 40 minutes.

 ^ Drink up that coffee.
 Let's learn some Gradle.